How to Use MSM

 How Much to Take

 As with most dietary supplements, the general rule with MSM is to take as much as is needed to see positive benefit, and no more.
 But it is very imporant first to know where your MSM is made.
 Plus make sure your MSM is pure.
 Read more here.
 Once you have good quality MSM next determine the dosage.
 Too much MSM will give some people minor upset stomachs or more frequent stools.
 Take MSM with food to decrease the chance of gastrointestinal discomfort.
 Like vitamin C, bodies that are more in need of MSM will generally tolerate more of it, since they are absorbing more MSM into the cells (upset stomachs result when excess MSM is diverted into the gastrointestinal system for expulsion).
 People taking MSM simply as a dietary supplement for general maintenance will be fine with 2 grams a day.
 Patients seeking therapeutic relief of minor ailments, such as allergies, should start low, with about 2 grams of MSM per day, and work their way up if needed—most will find relief at around 4 to 6 grams per day.
 Athletes will often take 2 to 3 grams before and after workouts to reduce muscle soreness and lactic acid buildup.
 People with more severe chronic conditions, such as arthritis or back pain, will often need much higher doses, and should work their way up over a two or three week period, starting with a full teaspoon (4 grams) taken in the morning, then, after a few days, another teaspoon taken in the afternoon.
 After a couple of weeks they should increase the dosage to a tablespoon (12 grams) in the morning, and another one in the afternoon.
 Most people don’t need to take more than two tablespoons (24 grams) per day, depending on their bodyweight.
 Some doctors will prescribe their patients to take as much as 40 to 60 grams per day, but this should never be undertaken without medical supervision.
 Consult your veterinarian regarding appropriate animal doses; as a general rule, give animals about one gram per day for every 20 lbs of bodyweight, and increase to two grams or more if you don’t see improvement.
-Remember that you may see variation in your animal’s stool if you don’t start with smaller doses and gradually work them up.

 Here’s why you should always make sure your MSM is OptiMSM: READ MORE